Financial Action Task Force (FATF)

 Suspicious Activity Reports

 Recommendation 20 of the FATF prompts financial organizations to monitor and report any suspicious transactions on the customer’s end.
 A Suspicious Activity Report (SAR) should be submitted after completing the required trial by the financial intelligence unit of a company.
 These transactions might as well be used in criminal proceeds like terrorist funding or a large-scale corruption scheme.
-Suspicious activity must be monitored based on money laundering offenses defined in Recommendation 3 followed by a reporting obligation.
+Suspicious activity must be monitored based on money laundering offences defined in Recommendation 3 followed by a reporting obligation.

 Verify your customer’s identity through their documents in realtime to provide them with an effortless experience.